Skip to main content

 Now you’re not watching a screen.
 You’re watching for your criteria to trigger.
 Big difference.

-Once your scan is saved under My Scans (left sidebar, persists across sessions), the next level is making it proactive.
+Once your scan is saved under My Data Scans (left sidebar, persists across sessions), the next level is making it proactive — so you’re not babysitting the results table waiting for a setup to appear.

 The result: instead of monitoring 15 charts, I get a notification when: